Published November 5, 2021

 System.Diagnostics.Process.Start(Output_Path)

 With a single line of code, you can convert ASP.NET online forms to PDF format instead of HTML.
-Place the line of code in the Page Load method of the page's code-behind file to make it appear on the page.
+Place the line of code in the Page_Load

-ASP.NET Web Forms applications can either be created from scratch or opened from a previous version.
+ASP.NET Web Forms Applications can either be created from scratch or opened from a previous version.

 Install the NuGet package if it is not already installed.

-The using keyword should be used to import the IronPdf namespace.
+The using keyword should be used to import the IronPdf

 Make your way to the code behind the page that you'd like to convert to PDF.
 For instance, the file Default.aspx.cs using ASP.NET

-RenderThisPageAsPdf is a method on the AspxToPdf class.
+is a method on the AspxToPdf

 using IronPdf;